 This area is prime habitat for an incredible variety of birds, including great blue heron, green-winged teal, belted kingfishers, and black-throated green warblers.

 If you’d like to carpool, please click here to add your car or join a ride going to the event.
 Happy travels!

 Sign up Now

-The Grand Codroy River gathers water from the Long Range and Anguille mountains in the southwest corner of the island of Newfoundland.
-It meanders downstream until it reaches an estuary like nowhere else in Newfoundland.
-The moderate climate, protected shores, rolling cultivated grasslands and lush balsam fir forests give the Grand Codroy Estuary a habitat attractive to flora, fauna, and humans alike.
-It is the only Ramsar site in the province and includes two Important Bird Areas.
-NCC now protects 600 acres in this area.What you will be doing
+The Grand Codroy River gathers water from the Long Range and Anguille mountains in the southwest corner of Newfoundland, meandering downstream until it reaches an estuary like nowhere else in the region.
+This 243 hectare (601 ac.) property features a moderate climate, protected shores, rolling cultivated grasslands and lush balsam fir forests, providing habitat to species like moose, green frog, American beaver, and the endangered piping plover.
+It is the only Ramsar site in the province, includes two Important Bird Areas, and offers an educational interpretative centre and hiking trails for all to enjoy.What you will be doing

 Prior to the count, we will provide an overview of common bird species, instructions, and the survey locations.
 Each group will be accompanied by at least one experienced birder to assist with identification and documenting observations.
 Birding skills are valuable but not a prerequisite for participation in this count.
 Anyone with an interest in birds is welcome!Why you will love it

 There is nothing quite like the Codroy Valley in all of Newfoundland and Labrador!
 The area is a haven for nature lovers, historians, travelers and, most notably, birds.
 A wetland of international importance, the Grand Codroy Estuary is home to over 100 bird species, including songbirds, shorebirds, and waterfowl.
 Be sure to bring your binoculars!Questions?